ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Non alcoholic fatty liver disease and NASH.md

 		* improves blood, radiological , histology
 		* may increase risk of cardiovascular mortality , hemorrhage stroke, prostate cancer
 * USDA and betaine have no benefit
+* statins should be used to treat dysplipidemia and decrease cardiovascular risk
+## Bariatric surgery
 *